SPI Engine Instruction Set Specification

 s

-The chip-select instruction updates the value chip-select output signal of the SPI Engine execution module.
+The chip-select instruction updates the value of the chip-select output signal of the SPI Engine execution module.

-The physical outputs on each pin may be inverted relative to the command according to the mask set by CS Invert Mask Instruction.
-The Invert Mask acts only on the output registers of the Chip-Select pins.
-Thus, if the last 8 bits of the Chip-Select instruction are 0xFE, only CS[0] will be active regardless of polarity.
+The physical output value for every pin may differ from what is defined in this instruction depending on the mask set in the CS Invert Mask Instruction, because this mask acts only on the output registers of the Chip-Select pins.
+Thus, if the last 8 bits of the Chip-Select instruction are 0xFE, only CS[0] is active regardless of polarity.
 The polarity inversion process (if needed) is transparent to the programmer.

-Before and after the update is performed the execution module is paused for the specified delay.
-The length of the delay depends on the module clock frequency, the setting of the prescaler register and the parameter \(t\) of the instruction.
-This delay is inserted before and after the update of the chip-select signal, so the total execution time of the chip-select instruction is twice the delay, with an added fixed 2 clock cycles (fast clock, not prescaled) before for the internal logic.
+Before and after any update, the execution module is paused for the specified delay.
+The length of the delay depends on the module clock frequency, the value of the prescaler register, and the parameter \(t\) of the instruction.
+This delay is inserted before and after any update of the chip-select signal which results in twice the delay value defined.
+Furthermore, it is necessary to add 2 clock cycles for the internal logic (fast clock, not prescaled).

 Bits